BAA 604

 Note from the Professor

-The midterm and final examinations will cover the assigned readings, as well as any additional material covered in class.
+The exams will cover the assigned readings, as well as any additional material covered in class.
 If you miss a class, it is your responsibility to find out what you have missed - both material covered and future assignments.
 No make-up examinations will be given.
-If you cannot be present for a test (for a legitimate reason), let me know beforehand - call me at my office and tell me, or leave a message on my answering machine.
+If you cannot be present for an exam (for a legitimate reason), let me know beforehand - call me at my office and tell me, or leave a message on my answering machine.
 Failure to do so will result in a grade of zero on that test.

 Mercer University Honor Code and Council